ncsa/ncsa-shib-idp/README.md

 This will result in a container `ncsa/shib-idp:latest`, plus several tagged images needed when uploading the container to a package repository.

-## Uploading Container to GitHub Container Registry (a.k.a., Packages)
+## Uploading Container to GitHub Container (Packages) Registry

-We use GitHub's Container Registries (a.k.a., Packages) for storing the Docker image.
+We use GitHub's Container (Packages) Registry for storing the Docker image.
 In order to push a Docker image to GitHub Packages, you must use a [Personal Access Token (Classic version)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) that has been configured with read/write/delete permissions on packages.